 People who come from positions of trust accept each other for who they are as imperfect beings.
 Those who have been raised in Richmond’s milieu can sometimes inadvertently say or do something inappropriate – in fact, it would be surprising if that weren’t the case.
 The diversity of Richmond for All is natural, for those who have excised racism from their hearts do not see other people as others but as people; then, the external work of fighting racism can be more effective.
 “There’s been a lot of growing pains over the years with identity politics issues and a lot of moments in the last few years,” says Whitney Whiting.
 “I myself have learned how important it is to show up for people who don’t look like me and who have a different experience of oppression than I have.”

-In their integration they avoid the token racism and sexism of the Dominion urban renewal plan and its backers who disgracefully paid off a number of black Richmonders of color and put men and then women of color as its public faces.
+In their integration they avoid the token racism and sexism of the Dominion urban renewal plan and its backers who disgracefully paid off a number of black Richmonders and put men and then women of color as its public faces.
 From the project’s inception in mid-2017 until late 2018, Dominion pitched a conventional corporate newspeak case of how the project would provide economic development and jobs.
 The premise of this was that the vibrant majority-minority community in the Coliseum area was basically a dangerous wasteland where “folks” could not walk.